jfederico/recordrtc-rails_annotations/README.md

 Run `cp sample.env .env` and change the values in the file to suit your environment.
 Run `cp config/initializers/sample.secret_token.rb config/initializers/secret_token.rb` and place your generated secret key (follow instructions in file) in `secret_key_base`.

+### KNOWN BUGS

+* CoffeeScript for registration controller doesn't work, as the registration view is wrapped in the LMS's HTML and doesn't have its own controller/action-identified body tag

 ### TO-DO

 * Rename and organize controllers and routes
+* Integrate Gaffe for error pages
 * Separate recordings per user (ask Jesus how to use LTI data to separate user object ownership).
 Also separate recordrtc controller views per user (ex.: user 1 has recordings id 1, 2 and 3, and user 2 has separate recordings id 1, 2, 3 and 4.
 Neither can access each others' edit or show pages)
 * Examine security of certain routes opened up by js-routes
 * OPTIONAL: Add video thumbnails to home page